sboulema/StreetBook/README.md

 | Path on container | Description                                    |
 | ----------------- | ---------------------------------------------- |
 | /data             | people.json and images are read from this path |

+## Caching
+Data loaded will be cached in memory, if changes are made you can clear the cache by navigating to `<host>/cache/clear`

 ## Building